tidesdb/tidesdb/doc/03-administration/troubleshooting.md

 The sink is process-wide, not per-database.
 If your process opens several, the last one opened with `log_to_file` owns the file and the others log into it too, until that handle closes.

-A slow rotation — over 20 ms — is logged specifically, because it runs on a committing thread and lands directly in write latency where it is otherwise invisible.
+A rotation the engine considers slow is logged specifically, because it runs on a committing thread and lands directly in write latency where it is otherwise invisible.
+The line carries the duration it measured and a breakdown of where it went — opening the next log, allocating the memtable, publishing it, handing the sealed one to a flush worker — so the figure to act on is the one in the log rather than any threshold quoted here.